 During the next shift meeting, the operator calls attention to the message and asks if they can change the process.
 At first, there wasn’t much interest.
 But then a supervisor looks into how much the slow down in speed cost, and because your company is using Evocon, this is quite easy to answer.

 This is because Evocon allows your company to easily understand the cost of slowdowns in production.
 Further, when you do try something new, you get immediate feedback on whether or not it works.
 This means that more good ideas get implemented faster.

 When more good ideas get implemented faster, all of our working lives get easier.
 This is what is truly at the heart of Evocon and OEE: improving production processes and, in turn, improving our work lives.

 See how you are doing in real-time

 With Evocon giving you and everyone on the production line real-time visual feedback, operators always know how they are performing.
 Gone are days of disconnected feedback and the inability to see how actions influence outcomes.

 When things do go wrong on the shop floor, be they operational or managerial, Evocon gives machine operators the ability to easily report them.
 Operators and managers agree that this helps avoid confusion.
 Confusion, that at times can lead to blame being placed incorrectly on operators.

 The overall effect of being able to easily report problems is that issues become transparent so everyone can work together to solve them.
 Ultimately this makes for a friendly and more productive work environment.

 Common Myths of Production Monitoring

-When Evocon is first introduced at a company, sometimes rumors circulate that it is going to be used to cut cost and reduce headcount.
-Let’s tackle this head on right here.
+When Evocon is first introduced at a company, sometimes rumors circulate that it is going to be used to cut costs and reduce headcount.
+Let’s tackle this head-on right here.